Journalism Scholars Day

-Registration is online.
+Registration will be available online once the event date is announced.
 The conference is offered at no charge to attendees thanks to Kentucky's Council on Post-Secondary Education Regional Excellence Trust Fund’s support of the 21st Century Media Program of Distinction at Western Kentucky University.

 Detailed parking information will be sent to registered groups before the conference.
 Groups registered by November 9 will receive a visitor parking pass in the mail before the conference.
 Groups registering after that date must pick up a pass at the check-in table to place in their vehicle(s).

 The Kentucky High School Media Institute has teamed with WKU's chapter of the Society of Professional Journalists to conduct the Mark of Excellence Yearbook contest.
 All 2017 yearbooks are eligible.
 Entries must be received by October 25.
 Please allow time for your entry to work its way through the university mail system, as that can often add a day or two to delivery times.
 See attached rules and guidelines for more information.